 The fairground is nearly empty when you arrive.
 You pass tired children, drooped in their parents’ arms and insisting (between yawns) that they’re not tired and they can do just five more minutes.
 You step over candyfloss wrappers and coffee cups.
 It smells like burnt popcorn and roasted almonds.
-Some of the rides have shut down already, you can hear the rest slowing down around you.
+Some of the rides have shut down already and you can hear the rest slowing down around you.

-The neon lights on the carnival rides and the tented roofs of game stalls and food stands show you the way, like a convoy of fireflies.
+The neon lights on the carnival rides and around the tented roofs of game stalls and food stands show you the way, like a convoy of fireflies.
 They lead you to the door of the Fortune Teller’s tent.

 The door is, of course, already open and he has stood to greet you.